 Rather than play that negative feedback over and over on an endless loop in your mind, the healthy thing to do would be to move forward.

 Meditation helps you reduce ruminating thoughts by helping you focus on the present, rather than things in the past.

 3. Increases attention span

 Imagine how much work you could get done if you could increase your attention span.
 Meditation improves your attention span, which would work wonders for your productivity.

 In a 2008 study conducted by Chambers et al., it was found that those who took part in a 10-day intensive mindfulness meditation retreat had better working memory capacity and longer attention spans, compared to a control group that did not participate in the retreat.

-There are different ways to meditate, and as you begin, you will find which way you prefer!
+There are several different ways to meditate, and as you begin, you will find the way you prefer!

 If you are brand new, you might like following along with apps or videos.

 Some great apps for starting your meditation journey include: